ADA-GWU/a1-db-migration-baylaros/README.md

 # STUDENTS TABLE (ROLLBACK)

-As we created new column and dropped the old one, now we a shpuld reverse it and create old one and drop the new one whereas you should access "Rollback-1(st) (st for students)".
+As we created new column and dropped the old one, now we a should reverse it and create old one and drop the new one whereas you should access "Rollback-1(st) (st for students)".
 The commands are the same:
 ``` bash
 alter table students
 add ST_ID int;